C++ set empty

 Return value

-It returns true if the set container is empty (size is 0) otherwise, it returns false .
+It returns true when the set container is devoid of elements (size equals 0); otherwise, it returns false.

 Complexity